When it comes to designing an effective presentation or training program, there are some fundamental questions that need to be asked.

 Training activities can be fun.
 Training should be engaging.
 Training must be meaningful.

 I have been asked to design many training modules and have worked on several teams that value the fun aspect of training over the other two aspects I mentioned.
-I like a fun training as much as the next person, however meaningful and engaging training is paramount in training designing.
+I like fun training as much as the next person, however meaningful and engaging training is paramount in training designing.
 Continue reading

 I’ve been working with a number of presenters to help them develop more effective, engaging presentations for upcoming conference or training sessions.
 While PowerPoint should never be the focal point of a presentation, effective slide design is important for those presenters who choose to use PowerPoint in their sessions.